fbpx

 Looking for a great new read?
 Hoping to meet other members of the community?
 Join us for one of our adult book clubs — new members are always welcome!
 We also offer Cinéphile Mondays — a discussion group for those who love cinema.

-All discussions are held over Zoom and some are held in a hybrid format.
-For the hybrid clubs, you may choose if you’d like to come in to the library or join over Zoom.
-To join any book club, click through to the event page to register and receive the Zoom meeting information.
+Some discussion groups are held over Zoom, while one is hybrid, and one is held in person at the library.
+To join any book club, click through to the event page to register (and receive the Zoom meeting information, if applicable).
 Copies of the books are available at the BFL.
 The films for Cinéphile Mondays are available through Kanopy.

 If you don’t find what you are looking for here, check our book recommendation resources